 This week in Husker history

-The week of July 14-20, looking back in stretches of years divisible by five:
+The week of July 14-20, looking back in five-year intervals:

 1918: E.J.
 Doc Stewart leaves his position as Nebraska's head coach to become an athletic director with the U.S. Army in Italy.
 After World War I, he would coach at Clemson and Texas. | Bio